 How long is it ok to push during labor?
 The answer is as long as both mother and baby are healthy, it’s alright to just keep on pushing until the baby is born.
 Just be patient.
 The second stage of labor or pushing phase can take anywhere from just a couple minutes to many hours.

-From what I’ve observed, most primiparas (first time moms) take about an hour to push out their baby.
+From what I’ve observed, most primiparas (first-time moms) take at least an hour to push out their baby.
 But going over one or two hours is normal and acceptable.
 If labor seems long and the baby isn’t descending, a change of position is usually all that is needed to bring the baby down.
 Positions to try besides the typical hospital position of lying on back with feet in stirrups include

 - squatting either on the floor or bed; a squatting bar can assist in this position